szilvia-csernus/expense-app/README.md

 `python manage.py createsuperuser`.

-For deployment, I created a custom command to be used by the Docker container to create the superuser.
-The credentials for the superuser therefore, also need to be specified as environment variables:

-    ```sh

-    DJANGO_SUPERUSER_USERNAME=my-superuser-username
-    DJANGO_SUPERUSER_EMAIL=my-email
-    DJANGO_SUPERUSER_PASSWORD=my-superuser-password

-    ```
+# Deployment with Heroku

+## Backend

+1. Create an app on Heroku: Click on `Create App`

+2. App name: `expense-app--backend`, Region: `Europe`

+3. Log in to Heroku in the terminal: `heroku login`

+4. Add a postgres database: `heroku addons:create heroku-postgresql --app expense-app--backend` This should have added `DATABASE_URL` to the config vars in Heroku Settings.

+5. Add all other config vars at Settins / Reveal Config Vars / Add Config Vars

+6. As we are going to push from one git repo to two remote heroku repos (one for backend and one for frontend), name the remote repositoriy to heroku-backend for clarity:

+    `heroku git:remote -a expense-app--backend -r heroku-backend`

+7. Push the content of the backend folder to this remote repo:

+    `git subtree push --prefix full-stack/backend heroku-backend main`

+8. Create a superuser for the new database:

+    `heroku run python manage.py createsuperuser --app expense-app--backend`

+9. To re-deploy any previously committed code, run:

+    `git subtree push --prefix full-stack/backend heroku-backend main`

+    from the root (expense-app) directory.

+## Frontend

+1. Create an app on Heroku: Click on `Create App`

+2. App name: `expense-app`, Region: `Europe`

+3. Name the remote repo:

+    `heroku git:remote -a expense-app -r heroku-frontend`

+4. Set the nodejs buildpack to be used to build the `dist` folder (with the heroku-postbuild script) `heroku buildpacks:add heroku/nodejs --index 1 --app expense-app`

+5. Set the nginx buildback to static serving:
+    `heroku buildpacks:add heroku-community/nginx --index 2 --app expense-app`

+6. The `config/nginx.conf.erb` file and the `Procfile` provides the nginx configuration and start script.
+    I also added `"heroku-postbuild": "npm run build"` to the `scripts` in `package.json` which heroku will run when the project is being built.

+7. If needed, a `bash` container can be run to interact with the remote container:
+    `heroku run bash --app expense-app`

+8. To push only the frontend folder into this heroku repo (which will start up the build & deployment process):

+    `git subtree push --prefix full-stack/frontend heroku-frontend main`

 ---

 # Deployment for AWS Elastic Container Registry (ECR) and AWS Elastic Container Services (ECS)

+For deployment to AWS ECS, `Docker` was needed to run the backend and frontend in separate containers: The backend container uses Gunicorn (linux-alpine), the static files are served from Nginx (also linux-alpine).
+The images that are used by the containers are stored in `AWS Elastic Container Registry (ECR)`.

+---

 ## Docker Images

 For deployment, I created `Dockerfiles` to containerize the project.
 The images that are used for deployment are created with `docker-compose`.
-The `docker-compose.local.yml` file allows to build the images and try out the running containers locally before uploading the images to AWS Elastic Container Registry.
+The `docker-compose.aws_local.yml` file allows to build the images and try out the running containers locally before uploading the images to AWS Elastic Container Registry.

     The backend image provides blueprint for the following: